isw-kudos/huddo-docs/docs/boards/cloud/updates.md

 Improvements:

-- member promotion emails - add invite and membership details to give more context
+- Member promotion emails - add invite and membership details to give more context
-- new configuration option to enable/disable member promotion requests
+- New configuration option to enable/disable member promotion requests
-- do not clear edited name/description when changing templates
+- Do not clear edited name/description when changing templates
-- ability to create new organisation from guest is reader popup
+- Ability to create new organisation from guest is reader popup

 Fixes: